zhangpengxx/VENAS2/network/readme.txt

 This contains the evolutionar networks of SARS-CoV-2 and MTB datasets on the paper.
 The network can be visualized in Gephi (v0.10) with a force-directed layout.
+Each node represents the core metahaplotype in the cluster, with node size reflecting the number of metahaplotypes in the cluster.